Kinneil House: James VI of Scotland

 The Earl of Arran's enemies alleged that he and the Esmé Stewart, 1st Duke of Lennox frequented Kinneil and Dalkeith with their unsuitable companions.
 After the Raid of Ruthven, the Earl of Arran was confined at Kinneil.
 When the Ruthven regime collapsed, James VI came to banquet at Kinneil with Arran on 11 November 1583.
 On 14 November, Ludovic Stewart son of the King's favourite Esmé Stewart arrived from France at Leith and was taken to Kinneil to meet the King.
 In April 1584 the captive Earl of Gowrie was brought to Kinneil from Edinburgh by Colonel William Stewart.
 He stayed five days and was then taken to Stirling for trial and beheaded.

-James Hamilton, 3rd Earl of Arran returned to Kinneil House for a time in 1585.
+James Stewart, Earl of Arran, returned to Kinneil House for a time in 1585.
 A messenger brought him a legal summons raised by John Kincaid of Warriston.
 The messenger saw the Earl on the "green of Kinneil" on 5 September, but was not allowed to speak to him in person.
+James Stewart, Earl of Arran, was ordered to remain at Kinneil by James, as he was suspected of involvement in an incident on the border when Francis, Lord Hunsdon, was killed.

 King James VI held court at Kinneil again at Christmas-time in 1588 as the guest of John Hamilton, Commendator of Arbroath.
 He played at the "maye", possibly the card-game "maw" now called "Forty-fives" or a long game resembling a form of Whist, with his English courtier, Roger Aston.
 He told Aston that the more he did to please Elizabeth the less regard she had of him.
 The Earl of Huntly, the Earl of Crawford and the Chancellor, John Maitland, were present.
 Elsewhere, James VI was recorded playing other card and dice games, including "mont" and "mumchance".